NEPA Decarbonization Technology Analysis: Deliverable 1

 • Land, Program, and Permit produce substantially more EAs and EISs per project than Funding, Direct Action, and Property Transaction, reflecting the environmental scrutiny attached to land disturbance, programming, and regulatory licensing.

 Figure 3: Share of CE, EA, and EIS reviews within each primary trigger class.
-Percentage labels shown for segments > 5%.
+Percentage labels shown for segments > 5%; right-side labels show total project counts.

 Trigger Distribution by Federal Department